lagosnomad/mczlatan.github.io/_posts/2018-06-24-twlm-cafe-neo-review.md

         <figcaption class="caption">Images by Lagos Nomad</figcaption>
     </div>
     <p>
         It was a good first time visit to Cafe Neo and it was a good one.
-My Coffee was perfect, My Carrot Cake was yummy, the co-working space was comfortable and i would definitely go back there to work for maybe a whole day for more experience.
+My Coffee was perfect, my Carrot Cake was yummy, the co-working space was comfortable and i would definitely go back there to work for maybe a whole day for more experience.
     </p>
 </div>